- ADLs are used as a measurement of a person’s functional status

 This part of our narrative describes how the ADLs impact people’s lives on a more personal level.

-- We’ll meet Mary and trace her progression through the medical services she was provided first as a hospital inpatient, then at a rehabilitation center, and finally, in Part III of this narrative, back home where she is currently receiving care services from both home health and home care agencies.
-Our interlocutors in this section are Mary herself, her daughter Sally, and Jeffrey, owner of the home care agency that helped them.
+- We will meet Mary and trace her progression through the medical services she was provided first as a hospital inpatient, then at a rehabilitation center, and finally, in Part III of this narrative, back home where she is currently receiving care services from both home health and home care agencies.
+Our interlocutors in this section are Mary (the patient herself), her daughter Sally, and Jeffrey, owner of the home care agency that helped them.
 Jeffrey’s role essentially is to shed light on the transpiring developments.

-- And we’ll see how some ADLs and IADLs apply to Mary, providing in particular descriptions for environmental, communication and mobility issues.
+- We will see how some ADLs and IADLs apply to Mary, providing in particular descriptions for environmental, communication and mobility issues.

 I really don’t remember how I fell.
 One moment I was getting up from my chair.
 I think my leg just gave out, and the next thing I knew, I was lying on the tile, unable to get up.
 I called out for help.
 It was lucky my daughter Sally was visiting me here at home.
 I remember she came running from the kitchen and, after helping me to a sitting position, called 911.